qgis/qwc2-demo-app/README.md

 }
 ```

-`npm run themesconfig` requests the capabilities of all WMS services and
+`yarn run themesconfig` requests the capabilities of all WMS services and
 generates a runtime configuration `themes.json`.
 It is automatically run on
-`npm start`.
+`yarn start`.
 To update the `themes.json` of a deployed application, just run
-`npm run themesconfig` in the development tree and copy the resulting
+`yarn run themesconfig` in the development tree and copy the resulting
 `themes.json` to the production folder.